 The Digital Market Outlook presents up-to-date figures on markets of the digital economy.
 The comparable key figures are based on extensive analyses of relevant indicators from the areas of society, economy, and technology.

-Market expansion in Ireland is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
-It has been predicted that the compound annual growth rate (CAGR 18-22) for the next four years will be 14%.
-Compared to the year-over-year growth of 13%, this increase suggests that the market still has growth potential and is not yet saturated.
-Another indicator of market saturation is the online penetration of 71% in Ireland; in other words, 71% of the Irish population have bought at least one product online in 2018.
+Market expansion in in Ireland is expected to continue over the next few years, as indicated by the Statista Digital Market Outlook.
+It has been predicted that the compound annual growth rate (CAGR 19-23) for the next four years will be 13%.
+Compared to the year-over-year growth of 17%, this decrease suggests a moderately flooded market.
+Another indicator of market saturation is the online penetration of 65% in in Ireland; in other words, 65% of the Irish population have bought at least one product online in 2019.

 Five categories are considered by ecommerceDB.
-Fashion is the largest segment in Ireland and accounts for 29% of the eCommerce revenue in Ireland.
-This is followed by Electronics & Media with 27%, Toys, Hobby & DIY with 21%, Furniture & Appliances with 13% and Food & Personal Care with the remaining 10%.
+Fashion is the largest segment in in Ireland and accounts for 29% of the eCommerce revenue in in Ireland.
+This is followed by Electronics & Media with 24%, Toys, Hobby & DIY with 20%, Furniture & Appliances with 15% and Food & Personal Care with the remaining 12%.

 |#||Shipping service provider|